Anurag-Shah/WhiteBoard/README.md

     Run the localhost server with command:

     ```
-    python3 manage.py runserver localhost:8080
+    sudo python3 manage.py runserver localhost:8080
     ```
     To deploy on a server with port forwarding, run the server with command:

     ```
-    python3 manage.py runserver 0.0.0.0:8080
+    sudo python3 manage.py runserver 0.0.0.0:8080
     ```

 ## Note:
-- Before compiling the frontend package, please change the common url to the base_url.
+- Before compiling the frontend package, please change the common url to the base_url, and additionally update the port if you are not using 8080.
 If you are running on localhost, change it to

   ```
   const base_url =
   "http://localhost:8080/";
   ```

-  else, change it to your server's domain or IP address with the specific port.
+  Otherwise, change it to your server's domain or IP address with the specific port you choose.

 - For security issues, Secret keys have been hidden.
 To run your own server, create a .env file under Backend/WhiteBoardBackEnd/WhiteBoardBackEnd